Narrative vs. Authenticity

 • Narrative: 2. the part of a novel that tells the story, rather than the dialogue

-Soon, people will be posting AI fakes of themselves doing Kungfu, and you will not be able to trust that the video is authentic.
+Today, already, people are posting AI fakes of themselves doing Kungfu, and it is very difficult to determine that the video is a fake.

 • Narrative: 3. a way of explaining events to illustrate a set of aims or values

 Often times, a term which is infrequently used will pop up in a discussion and then suddenly people will begin using the term casually in their posts, or engaging in long, pointless academic discussions making reference to the word.
 Often using the term in ways it was never intended to be used.
 The whole thing is a bit weird, but makes sense once you speculate that these people are using AI to analyze threads and try to come up with a credible sounding response.
 Why?
 For social standing, of course.
 Because they want people to think they are better than you.
 Because they want to attack and demean people with real knowledge, so that they don’t get discredited by the truth.
 This is an extremely low level of Wu De.
-Their morals, their values, do not exist.
+Their morals exist only so much as they do not get in the way of their personal success.
+These are the people most likely to violently attack you because you hold a different belief than they do.

 Just Be Authentic?